Instantaneous Reaction-Time in Dynamic-Consistency Checking of Conditional Simple Temporal Networks -- Extended version

-In order to tackle on the tricky situations just observed above, we now introduce a stronger notion of dynamic consistency; it is named \emph{ordered-Dynamic-Consistency ($\pi$-DC)}, and it takes explicitly into account an additional ordering between the observation events scheduled at the same execution time.
+In order to tackle on the tricky situations just observed above, we now introduce a stronger notion of dynamic consistency; it is named \emph{ordered-Dynamic-Consistency (\oDCC)}, and it takes explicitly into account an additional ordering between the observation time-points scheduled at the same execution time.
 Basically, this will preserve the semantics of DC, but meanwhile ruling out the possibility of crafty constructions like the $\Gamma_\Box$ of Example~\ref{EX:CSTN_box}.